alramdein/restful-api-nodejs-mongodb/README.md

 To test the API, I recommend using [Postman](https://www.postman.com/downloads/).

-If user not exist yet, create it with
+If user not exist yet, create it with endpoint

 ``` bash
 POST /api/v1/users